-The Brother Knitting Techniques book has series of illustrations on how to manage a mock rib in various configurations on pages 7-15.
-The manual is now available for free download online, and is an excellent reference.
+The Brother Knitting Techniques book has a series of illustrations on how to manage a mock rib in various configurations on pages 7-15.
+The manual is now available for free download online and is an excellent reference.

-This technique requires waste yarn start, followed by a row of ravel cord.
-The resulting knit creates ladders or stitches that will in turn be dropped, then latched up and reformed into knit stitches on the purl ground.
+This technique requires a waste yarn start, followed by a row of ravel-cord.
+The resulting knit creates ladders or stitches that will, in turn, be dropped, then latched up and reformed into knit stitches on the purl ground.
 Reducing the knit tension by as much as 2-3 numbers is recommended after the ravel cord row.

 A 2X2 rib is possible.
 From the Techniques book: cast on with waste yarn and ravel cord (1, 2)